-If you file separately you may reallocate part or all your estimated tax payments to your spouse to reduce the assessment of any interest and penalties.
-Only estimated payments (line 1), and overpayments from 2019 (line 2), can be reallocated.
+If you file separately, you may reallocate part or all of your estimated tax payments to your spouse to reduce the assessment of any interest and penalties.
+Only estimated payments (line 1), and overpayments from 2021 (line 2), can be reallocated.
 Withholding must be reported by the spouse whose name appears on the federal Forms W-2 or 1099.

-Line 1-2020 Estimated Tax Payments.
-If you made estimated income tax payments for Tax Year 2020, enter the amount of these estimated tax payments.
-Estimated tax payments include any payment you made on or before April 15.
+Line 1-2022 Estimated Tax Payments.
+If you made estimated income tax payments for Tax Year 2022, enter the amount of these estimated tax payments.

-Line 2-Overpayment applied from 2019 return.
+Estimated tax payments include any payment you made on or before April 18.

-Report the amount of the 2019 overpayment that you requested us to apply to your 2020 estimated income tax payments.
-Do not include in this total any income taxes paid for a previous year since these are not estimated taxes paid for Tax Year 2020.
-You can view your payment history on our TransAction Portal (TAP), at TAP.DOR.MT.gov.
+Line 2-Overpayment applied from 2021 return.
+Report the amount of the 2021 overpayment that you requested us to apply to your 2022 estimated income tax payments.
+Do not include in this total any income taxes paid for a previous year since these are not estimated taxes paid for Tax Year 2022.
+You can view your payment history on our TransAction Portal (TAP), at https://tap.dor.mt.gov.

-Line 3-Total Withholding from Montana Schedules
+Line 3-Total Withholding from Montana

-K-1.
+Schedules K-1.
 Report the amount of withholding taxes shown on the Montana Schedules K-1 you received from pass-through entities.